-Rasterization(in a narrow sense)
+Rasterization (in a narrow sense)

-- A primitive can be a point, line, or polygon
+- A primitive can be a point, line, or polygon.

 - Line drawing algorithms

 - Digital differential analyzer (DDA)

 - Bresenham's (a.k.a.
-Midpoint)
+Midpoint) (1962)

-- Xiaolin Wu's
+- Xiaolin Wu's (1991)

 - Polygon drawing algorithms

 - Scanline

 - Boundary fill

 - Flood fill

-Rasterization(in a narrow sense)
+Rasterization (in a narrow sense)

-- But, let's just skip details of these algorithms. - Actually, line drawing and polygon drawing are not so easy as one might think. - Computational efficiency, anti-aliasing, ... - But graphics hardware take care of them! - These algorithms were intensively studied in early days of computer graphics, so quite mature now. - Now basic algorithms are implemented in graphics hardware (GPU). - So nowadays you can think lines and polygons as "primitives" that are basically rendered.
+- But, we'll just skip details of these algorithms. - Actually, line drawing and polygon drawing are not so easy as one might think. - Computational efficiency, anti-aliasing, ... - But most graphics APIs (including OpenGL) basically support these operations. - These algorithms were intensively studied in early days of computer graphics, so quite mature now. - Now basic algorithms are implemented in graphics hardware (GPU) and you can use them by calling such graphics APIs. - So nowadays you can think lines and polygons as "primitives" that are basically rendered.